The Naked Gun (2025 film): Third development with Seth MacFarlane

-In January 2021, it was announced that Seth MacFarlane had been hired to further develop the project.
+In January 2021, it was revealed that Seth MacFarlane had been hired to further develop the project.
 After MacFarlane had previously expressed interest in casting Liam Neeson as Frank Drebin Jr. in 2015, he was hired by the studio.
 MacFarlane and Paramount approached Neeson with a pitch to star in the movie.
 In June, Neeson said MacFarlane was working on a new draft of the script, with the studio additionally negotiating his potential role as director.
-He expressed excitement at the opportunity to explore a more comedic role should he decide to star in the movie, while stating that development on the project was ongoing.
+He expressed excitement at the opportunity to explore a more comedic role should he decide to star in the movie, while saying that development on the project was ongoing.
 In February 2022, Neeson again confirmed that Paramount was still courting him to star in the legacy sequel.

 In October 2022, the film was greenlit with Neeson in the lead role as Frank Drebin Jr. and Akiva Schaffer directing.
 Dan Gregor and Doug Mand were hired to write a new draft of the script from a previous draft with contributions from Mark Hentemann and Alec Sulkin.
 In December 2024, it was determined by the Writers Guild of America that Gregor, Mand, and Schaffer would be credited on the screenplay while Hentemann, MacFarlane, and Sulkin contributed additional literary material.
 MacFarlane and Erica Huggins served as producers, under their production company Fuzzy Door Productions, with Domain Entertainment providing additional funding.
 Zucker was again offered a credit on the film, as an executive producer, but he declined, saying he did not wish to claim credit for a project he was not involved with.
 Zucker said after the film's release that he had no intention of watching it (as was standard procedure for him regarding sequels to his work) but was pleased it was a success and was on good terms with the director and writing crew.
 He had declined to get involved in the film mainly because he believed he would have done the film differently.

 In April 2024, Pamela Anderson joined the cast.
 Anderson was originally offered the role of Tanya Peters in The Final Insult before the role eventually went to Anna Nicole Smith.
 In May, Paul Walter Hauser joined the cast, playing Capt.
 Ed Hocken, alongside Kevin Durand in an undisclosed villain role, as well as Danny Huston, Liza Koshy, Cody Rhodes, CCH Pounder and Busta Rhymes.

 Filming

-Principal photography began on May 6, 2024, in Atlanta under the working title Law of Toughness, and it wrapped on June 28.
+Principal photography began on May 6, 2024, in Atlanta under the working title Law of Toughness, and had wrapped on June 28.

 Release

+Theatrical

-The Naked Gun premiered at the SVA Theater in New York on July 28, 2025, and released in the United States on August 1, 2025.
+The Naked Gun premiered at the SVA Theater in New York on July 28, 2025, and was released in the United States on August 1, 2025.
 It was originally scheduled for July 18, 2025.